 You can make a multitude of loops connecting various trails in this area.
 Watch for signs that the many forest inhabitants that frequent these sheltered spots leave behind in the snow, including mountain lion tracks/scat.
 Once we were able to surmise where a big cat had traveled through the fringes of the trees to stalk a herd of deer in the meadow below.

 The Eagle Cliff trailheads are Dead Ox, Raddick, Bratwurst, Lily Park, and Sunny Meadow.
 My personal favorites are Raddick and Sunny Meadow.
 I especially like a loop made by taking the Raddick Gulch Trail to the Roller Coaster Trail loop.
 This route is less than four miles in total length and it incorporates undulating hills and a beautiful landscape.

 This area is fully forested and doesn’t offer much by way of views, but as it’s protected from the wind, it is usually warmer here and the snow blankets the trees providing an iconic, winter landscape.

-Sunny Meadow is–as its name suggests–an open meadow, perfect for skiing or snowshoeing in the winter and biking in the summer (just watch out for the cows and their leavings in the warmer months).
-It’s an absolutely beautiful area with open, rolling hills surrounded by National Forest land.
+Sunny Meadow is–as its name suggests–an open meadow, perfect for skiing or snowshoeing in the winter and biking in the summer (just watch out for the cows and their “leavings” in the warmer months 🤥).
+This is an absolutely beautiful area with open, rolling hills surrounded by national forestland.
 Because it is so open, this expanse can be rather windy and chilly in the winter, and due to lack of shade the sun beats down unmercifully here in the summer, so plan accordingly.
-The only complaint I have regarding this beautiful space is that it is near snowmobile trails (though fortunately they aren’t allowed in the ski/snowshoe area) and their noise tends to shatter the serenity of this snowy landscape.
+The only complaint I have regarding this beautiful space is that it is near snowmobile trails (though fortunately they aren’t allowed in the ski/snowshoe area) because their noise tends to shatter the serenity of this snowy landscape.